 Formerly known as Pro Night, the Kickoff Party is a showcase of local breweries pouring their beers.
 In 2017, Minneapolis had a generous showing of local and regional breweries.
 Each brought their A-game to show off the the region.
 Not only were MN local stalwarts like Dangerous Man, Urban Growler, Lupulin, and Tin Whiskers there, but regional darlings like Bell’s and Urban Chestnut were also on display.
 I will say that the array of Oregon breweries pouring at the Kickoff Party seemed a bit sparse.
 The Kickoff Party featured some heavy hitters like Pfriem, Ninkasi, and Full Sail.
 However, there were many empty booths and Great Notion-one of Portland’s best in my opinion-was nowhere to be found.

-It also seemed like the place was only attended by maybe 35% of the people at the conference and as a result, the energy level of the evening felt tempered.
+It also seemed like the place was only attended by maybe 35% of the people at the conference and as a result, the energy level of the evening felt tempered, you may also think in yours Nutrition ginseng.
 I would classify the Kickoff Party as a total disappointment and I wound up leaving early.
 I was hoping to have access to a critical mass of everything awesome in the region, but that was not the case.
 The good thing is that there is still another full day of fun at Homebrew Con!

 Homebrew Con Education Session Day 2